lakshmi-kannan/docs-1/source/example.rst

 ..
-FlexSwitch documentation master file, created by sphinx-quickstart on Mon Apr  4 12:27:04 2016.
+FlexSwitchSDK documentation master file, created by sphinx-quickstart on Mon Apr  4 12:27:04 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.